 Benton is a very small town located in the state of Louisiana.
 With a population of 2,015 people and two constituent neighborhoods, Benton is the 160th largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Benton is generally considered to be a blue-collar town.
-36.52% of the Benton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Benton is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Benton who work in office and administrative support (9.55%), food service (8.46%), and sales jobs (7.01%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Benton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Benton is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Benton who work in food service (12.91%), sales jobs (10.92%), and office and administrative support (9.27%).

 The most common language spoken in Benton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Pacific Island languages.